 Which Food Preservation Method is Better?

-It all relies on what you’re attempting to store and the conditions under which you’re storing it.
+It all relies on what you’re attempting to store and the conditions under which you store it.
 Here are a few things you should know….

 Canning

-While certain nutrients are lost during canning, a current study has found that refrigerating fresh fruits and vegetables causes nutrient losses as well, particularly of fragile vitamins like vitamin C. Because plant foods are alive, they continue to utilize nutrients even after they have been stored.
+While certain nutrients are lost during canning, a current study has found that refrigerating fresh fruits and vegetables also causes nutrient losses, particularly of fragile vitamins like vitamin C. Because plant foods are alive, they continue to utilize nutrients even after they have been stored.

-It’s safe to presume that root cellar storage results in nutrient loss of the same, as well.
+It’s safe to presume that root cellar storage results in nutrient loss of the same.
 After six months of storage, frozen food loses more nutrients than canned food.
 Most nutrients are lost when food is dried.

-Considering this, canning should be done as soon as possible after harvest, while nutrients are at their height, in order to preserve as many nutrients as possible.
+Considering this, canning should be done as soon as possible after harvest, while nutrients are at their height, to preserve as many nutrients as possible.

 Dehydration

-You may make a high-quality product at home by drying meals under mild circumstances.
-Food drying is the least destructive way of food preservation when compared to canning and freezing, both of which involve harsh temperatures.
+Drying meals under mild circumstances can help you make a high-quality product at home.
+Food drying is the least destructive way of food preservation compared to canning and freezing, both of which involve harsh temperatures.

 Freeze-Drying

-Fresh strawberries, on the other hand, lost 18 percent of their vitamin C, 23 percent of their TAC, and a huge 82 percent of their phenolic content after being cold for the same amount of time.
-So, freeze-drying is the best method if you want to maintain nutritional integrity.
+On the other hand, after being cold for the same amount of time, fresh strawberries lost 18 percent of their vitamin C, 23 percent of their TAC, and 82 percent of their phenolic content.
+So, freeze-drying is the best method to maintain nutritional integrity.

 At-home food preservation is an excellent way to make your favorite foods last as long as possible.
-While some methods require certain skills and equipment, others are fantastic for beginners – it gives them time to try out food preservation without the hefty investment.
+While some methods require specific skills and equipment, others are fantastic for beginners – it gives them time to try food preservation without the hefty investment.

-Keep in mind that what you plan to preserve, your equipment, and how you plan to preserve your food play a massive role in which techniques will work best for you.
-For example, fermentation offers nutrition, but it also shortens the shelf life of fermented goods.
+Remember that what you plan to preserve, your equipment, and how you plan to preserve your food play a massive role in which techniques will work best for you.
+For example, fermentation offers nutrition but shortens the shelf life of fermented goods.

 Dried goods have a long shelf life and take up relatively little space.
-Dehydrated foods can be used in soups, stews, and other recipes that benefit from lengthy, slow cooking with plenty of liquid, as well as snacks.
+Dehydrated foods can be used in soups, stews, and other recipes that benefit from lengthy, slow cooking with plenty of liquid and snacks.
 It’s best to utilize it within the next two years.

-So, as you can see, this is a practice that is going to require a fair amount of research to ensure you are learning the correct way.
-However, as you learn more, you can preserve almost any food that’s hanging around in your kitchen!
+So, as you can see, this practice will require a fair amount of research to ensure you are learning the correct way.
+However, as you learn more, you can preserve almost any food in your kitchen!